-The University’s Hardship Fund is intended to help students experiencing financial difficulties due to an unexpected shortfall in funding, which is impacting on their success and/or progression at the University.
+The University’s Financial Assistance Fund is intended to help students experiencing financial difficulties due to a shortfall in funding, which is impacting on their success and/or progression at the University.
 The Fund consists of a sum of money, which has been made available to support as many eligible students as possible, who are engaged and committed to their studies, in achieving a positive outcome from their time with us.

 Who can apply?